tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Password-management.md

 <!--I just want a password management system that is simple, extensible and will live forever, this is my setup:-->
 If you want a password management system that is plain-text based, let me introduce to you my setup which utlizes GPG encrypted files to do that.

-It uses GPG to encrypt markdown files housing my login credentials, and Syncthing to synchronize them to my Android phone to realize cross-device availability.
+It uses GPG to encrypt markdown files containing my login credentials, and Syncthing to synchronize them to my Android phone to realize cross-device availability.

 # Tools involved
 <!--To be more exact, I create markdown files and store my login credentials plain-text, then-->